-This fantastically tasty dessert is sweet, tart, crispy, chewy and crunchy!
+This delightful cranberry apple crisp recipe is sweet, tart, crispy, chewy and crunchy!
 A perfect fall dessert for Thanksgiving or after apple picking!
-It’s so incredibly easy to make, it can be made without oats and vegan, too!
+It’s so easy to make and can be made without oats and vegan, too!

 Heaven knows I love Autumn desserts, and this is one of my favorite desserts to make for Autumn dinner guests when I don’t have a lot of time (or if I want to spend most of my dinner party budget on an extra fancy entree instead of dessert).